 Ashley Gariepy– I knew Chronicles of Crime would be an amazing game the second I got my hands on a Print-and-Play prototype for the first scenarios.
 Now, as I play through the final version of the game nine months later, I’m still so impressed with its design.
 For me, what best differentiates Chronicles of Crime from other investigative board games is how it tracks time in the app.
 It’s a feature I’ve always wanted in Sherlock Holmes: Consulting Detective so I’m pleased that a game has finally decided to experiment with the concept (and do it so well).
-Check out our Preview and Initial Thoughts on the Game here.
+Check out our Preview of Chronicles of Crime.

 City of the Big Shoulders

 Launched on Kickstarter in 2018, forthcoming in 2019, a few more of us had an opportunity to play City of the Big Shoulders.
 Did it leave us feeling rich or did it fail to pay off?

 Phil Chen- Wow!
 I hate to admit to the fact that this was my first 18xx experience, but I’m glad it was.
 I found the game to an incredibly interesting play.
 I love the bit of Chicago history I learned along the way.
 I got to play the prototype and this was an easy Kickstarter back for me.
 Can’t wait to see the final version in 2019!